Side Hustles for Seniors

 Why Seniors Are Perfect for Side Hustles

 Experience Advantage: Decades of work experience give seniors unique expertise that younger workers often lack.
 Companies increasingly value this knowledge.
+If flexible employment makes more sense than freelancing, getting a job for seniors explains SCSEP placements, job boards, and how to handle age bias.

 Flexibility: Most seniors aren’t bound by traditional 9-to-5 schedules, allowing them to work when demand is highest or when it suits their lifestyle.